Mirai (2018 film): Plot

-Kun is a four-year-old boy born to an executive mother and an architect father.
+Kun is a 4-year-old boy born to an executive mother and an architect father.
 The family lives in a stepped house in Kanazawa-ku, Yokohama that Kun's father designed around a tree, where Kun spends his days playing with the family dog, Yukko, and his toy train sets.
 Kun's sister Mirai, Japanese for "future", is born, and he is happy at first but soon grows jealous when his parents focus all their attention on her.
 He lashes out at his parents, especially when his father becomes a work at home parent conducting remote work, while his mother returns to the office.

 After one such tantrum, Kun stomps off to the house's garden, where he meets a strange man who claims to be the "prince" of the house.
 As the man whines about how he lost all the attention when Kun was born, Kun realizes that the man is actually Yukko turned human.
 He finds Yukko's tail on the man; when he removes it and places it on himself, he transforms into a dog.

 On Hinamatsuri (Girls Day), the family set up the traditional dolls to wish Mirai good luck.
 Kun's father neglects to put the dolls away after the holiday ends.
 Frustrated again with his family, Kun runs back to the garden.
-This time he meets a third-year middle school student who claims to be Mirai from the future, whom Kun is able to recognize by the birthmark on her right hand.
+This time he meets a 14-year-old girl who claims to be Mirai from the future, whom Kun is able to recognize by the birthmark on her right hand.
 She has somehow come back in time, concerned because every day the dolls are not put away adds one year before she can marry.
 Future Mirai is able to put the dolls away with Kun and humanized Yukko's help.

-Kun's mother shows him photos of herself when she was Kun's age but he continues to give his mother a hard time.
+Kun's mother shows him photos of herself when she was a 6-year-old but he continues to give his mother a hard time.
 In the garden again, he is transported years back to the past.
 In town, he runs into a little girl whom he recognizes from the photos as his mother.
 The girl is angry at her grandmother for refusing to give her a pet cat.
 Kun's mother leaves a note inside her grandmother's shoes asking her for a pet cat.
 They return home, where the little girl dumps toys all over the floor and food all over the table.
 Her mother, Kun's grandmother, furiously scolds the girl as she sobs.
 Kun returns to the present, and now shows sympathy for his mother, but continues to complain about everything.